Bsrichawla/bsrichawla.github.io/README.md

 **Multimodal Neuromonitoring:** Utilizing multiple forms of neurological monitoring to provide a comprehensive understanding of a patient's neurophysiological state.

-**Data Science & Machine Learning in ICU:** I am excited about leveraging data science and machine learning techniques to advance our understanding of cerebral physiology.
-My aim is to employ these technologies to improve the clinical care of patients in the intensive care unit.
+**Data Science & Machine Learning in ICU:** Leveraging data science and machine learning techniques to advance our understanding of cerebral physiology.
+The aim is to employ these technologies to improve the clinical care of patients in the intensive care unit.

 ## 🎓 Education
 * **Residency**, _Neurology_, University of Massachusetts Chan Medical School (2022-2025)